-- 15. Method for associating a node of a multi-node network with at least one other node of the network, comprising - storing information relating to groups of interrelated coordinates defined in a geographical coordinate system; - determining the location of said node in the geographical coordinate system; - automatically associating said node to at least one of the groups of interrelated coordinates on the basis of the location of the node; and - automatically associating said node to at least one other node being associated with the same group of interrelated coordinates. - 16.
-Method according to clause 15, further comprising automatically determining the separation between said node and said at least one other node being associated with the same group of interrelated coordinates. - 20 17.
-Method according to clause 15 or 16, further comprising: storing the information relating to the groups of interrelated coordinates on a server connected to the multinode network; - sending information from the server to the node on the basis of the associated group of interrelated coordinates. - 18.
-Method according to any of the clauses 15-17, wherein determining the location of the node comprises providing a database which associates nodes with geographical locations.

-- 19. Method according to clause 18, wherein determining the location of the node comprises: - providing the node with an identifier; - determining the identifier associated with the node; - 5 determining the geographical location of the node; and - storing the identifier and corresponding geographical location in the database. - 20.
-Method according to any of the clauses 15-19, further 10 comprising showing the location of at least one of the nodes and/or at least one of the groups of interrelated coordinates on a map on an electronic display. - 21.
-Method according to any of the clauses 15-20, further

-15 comprising automatically determining groups of interrelated coordinates on the basis of geographical data.
+- 15. Method for associating a node of a multi-node network with at least one other node of the network, comprising storing information relating to groups of interrelated coordinates defined in a geographical coordinate system; - determining the location of said node in the geographical coordinate system; - automatically associating said node to at least one of the groups of interrelated coordinates on the basis of the location of the node; and - automatically associating said node to at least one other node being associated with the same group of interrelated coordinates. - 16.
+Method according to claim 15, further comprising automatically determining the separation between said node and said at least one other node being associated with the same group of interrelated coordinates. - 17.
+Method according to claim 15, further comprising: storing the information relating to the groups of interrelated coordinates on a server connected to the multinode network; - sending information from the server to the node on the basis of the associated group of interrelated coordinates. - 18.
+Method according to claim 15, wherein determining the location of the node comprises providing a database which associates nodes with geographical locations. - 19.
+Method according to claim 18, wherein determining the location of the node comprises: - providing the node with an identifier; determining the identifier associated with the node; determining the geographical location of the node; and storing the identifier and corresponding geographical location in the database. - 20.
+Method according to claim 15, further comprising showing the location of at least one of the nodes and/or at least one of the groups of interrelated coordinates on a map on an electronic display. - 21.
+Method according to claim 15, further comprising automatically determining groups of interrelated coordinates on the basis of geographical data.